-The project site is a 51.5-acre parcel located on the floor of the Corralitos Valley about a half- mile south of the village core.
+The project site is a 51.5-acreparcel located on the floor of the Corralitos Valley about a half-mile south of the village core.
 The parcel is predominantly utilized for row crops and greenhouse production.
-Existing greenhouses and a demonstrationgarden are clustered in a4.3-acre corner at the southwest of the property.
-Former apple trees were diseased and removed from the site due to their diseased condition (Exhibit F).
-The valley has traditionallybeenfarmed with apple orchards, but in recent years has diversified to include flower and row crop production.
+Existing greenhouses and a demonstration garden are clustered in a 4.3-acre corner at the southwest of the property.
+Apple trees that were formerly on the site became diseased and were removed from the site (Exhibit F).
+The valley has traditionallybeen farmed with apple orchards, but in recent years has diversified to include flower and row crop production.
 Soil types are Soquel loam and Baywood loamy sand.
 The parcel is predominantly flat and slopes downward to the eastern property boundary, adjacent to Corralitos Creek.
-The northern portion of the project site is also immediately west, across Corralitos Road, from Bradley Elementary School.
+The northern portion of the project site is immediately east, across Corralitos Road, from Bradley Elementary School.